hynek/structlog/docs/getting-started.md

 - Output is sent to [standard out] instead of exploding into the user's face or doing nothing.
 - It imitates standard library {mod}`logging`'s log levels for familiarity -- even if you're not using any of your integrations.
   By default, no level-based filtering is done, but it comes with a very fast filtering machinery in the form of {func}`structlog.make_filtering_bound_logger()`.
+- Like `logging`, positional arguments are [interpolated into the message string using %](https://docs.python.org/3/library/stdtypes.html#old-string-formatting).
+  That might look dated, but it's *much* faster than using {any}`str.format` and allows ``structlog`` to be used as drop-in replacement for {mod}`logging` in more cases.
+  If you *know* that the log entry is *always* gonna be logged out, just use [f-strings](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals) which are the fastest.
 - All keywords are formatted using {class}`structlog.dev.ConsoleRenderer`.
   That in turn uses `repr` to serialize all values to strings.
   Thus, it's easy to add support for logging of your own objects.